 It’s just so popular these days.
 Most of all fashion and cosmetics brands are there to build their reputation and interact with customers.

 Xiaohongshu is well-known and trusted by consumers for its high-quality user-generated content written by normal users about the products they have used or their shopping tips or any advice related to beauty and fashion and lifestyle.

 Moreover, any product mentioned on Xiaohongshu can be purchased directly on the platform without the need to get on another official e-commerce site, creating great convenience for customers.

 Since women look for advice to buy perfumes for their husbands or boyfriends on Xiaohongshu, male perfumes are a promising category on this platform.

-Influencer endorsement in combination with in-depth and insightful guides on male perfumes would get you a lot of exposure and trust from Xiaohongshu community.
+Influencer endorsement in combination with in-depth and insightful guides on male perfumes would get you a lot of exposure and trust from the Xiaohongshu community.

-At the bottom, readers can purchase directly the buyable products mentioned in the post, which in this case, all nine perfumes mentioned.
+At the bottom, readers can purchase directly the buyable products mentioned in the post, which in this case, are all nine perfumes mentioned.

 This post got 12K likes and 988 comments.